Powsnow/Ragnar_Locker/README.md

 _*The ransom note of strain 2 has been modified for publication so that it does not list the URLs for the Ragnar Locker DLS._

 ## YARA Rule
 The [YARA Rule](docs/RagnarLocker.yar) is designed to detect the two strains analysed for the assessment.
-However, traits that are highly spesific for only one strain has been avoided in favour of creating a rule that is likely to detect several strains from the Ragnar Locker family.
+However, traits that are highly specific for only one strain has been avoided in favour of creating a rule that is likely to detect several strains from the Ragnar Locker family.

 ## Encrypted File Comparison
 The [encrypted file comparison](https://github.com/Powsnow/Ragnar_Locker/tree/main/Encrypted%20file%20comparison) folder holds three text files.
 One original file, and then the same file encrypted with strain 1 and strain 2.

 ## Presentation
 The [PowerPoint presentation](https://github.com/Powsnow/Ragnar_Locker/blob/2fdec80457a9578c4c03bc90c36be60f932c95e5/Comparative%20Analysis%20of%20the%20Ragnar%20Locker%20Ransomware_GitHub.pptx) is the slides used when presenting the project at NUCs Mini Conference.
-The slides include a transribation of the presentation.
+The slides include a transcription of the presentation.

 ## Short Paper
 The [Short Paper](https://github.com/Powsnow/Ragnar_Locker/blob/2fdec80457a9578c4c03bc90c36be60f932c95e5/Comparative%20Analysis%20of%20the%20Ragnar%20Locker%20Ransomware_GitHub.pptx) contain a LaTeX zip folder and a PDF of the Short Paper written as part of the assignment.